Initiatives and programs

 Beyond Blue provides information and immediate phone support 24 hours a day, 7 days a week.
 This includes the Way Back Support Service, which supports people who have attempted suicide.

-The Biomedical Translation Bridge (BTB) is now part of the Medical Research Commercialisation initiative under the MRFF 10-year plan.
+The Biomedical Translation Bridge (BTB) is now part of the Medical Research Commercialisation initiative under the MRFF 10-year Investment Plan.